-Bendigo Airport is a CASA-registered airport and is owned and operated by the City of Greater Bendigo.
+Bendigo Airport is a CASA-Certified airport and is owned and operated by the City of Greater Bendigo.

 Bendigo Airport provides connectivity, employment and emergency service to our community.
 It offers a range of commercial and light aircraft operations including emergency services, flight training and recreational, corporate and charter operations.